 for Denver and "S" for the San Francisco Mints.

 If no mint mark appears, it was minted in Philadelphia.

 Washington Silver Quarters are 90% silver and 10% copper.
-Silver quarters that are uncirculated contain .1808 Troy ounces of pure silver.
-Circulated silver quarters are considered to contain .1788 Troy ounces of pure silver due to the "wear factor" in handling these coins (sometimes referred to as trade content).
-Circulated silver coins (including Washington Quarters) are referred to as junk silver.
+Silver quarters that are uncirculated contain .1808 Troy ounces of pure silver while those circulated are considered to contain .1788 Troy ounces of pure silver due to the "wear factor" in handling these coins (sometimes referred to as trade content).
+Circulated silver coins (including Washington Quarters) are sometimes referred to as junk silver.